matt-deboer/kuill/README.md

 See [this discussion](https://github.com/kubernetes/dashboard/issues/574#issuecomment-282360783) for details surrounding the vulnerabilities introduced by running the existing dashboard in a multi-tenant environment.

-### What makes Kapow different?
+### What makes kuill different?

-Other than the purely cosmetic differences, **Kapow** acts as an authenticating proxy, sending every request using the identity of the authenticated user; this means that a user of Kapow has the same privileges they would have using `kubectl` in their shell.
+Other than the purely cosmetic differences, **kuill** acts as an authenticating proxy, sending every request using the identity of the authenticated user; this means that a user of kuill has the same privileges** they would have using `kubectl` in their shell.

----
+** _There is a service account which grants kuill access to proxy requests to nodes in order to access their status summary details_

 Setup
 ---

-As **kapow** works by acting as an authenticating-proxy, you must configure your cluster to use an authenticating proxy; see [the kubernetes docs](https://kubernetes.io/docs/admin/authentication/#authenticating-proxy) for details.
+As **kuill** works by acting as an authenticating-proxy, you must configure your cluster to use an authenticating proxy; see [the kubernetes docs](https://kubernetes.io/docs/admin/authentication/#authenticating-proxy) for details.

-Part of this equation involves configuring **kapow** to use a certificate having a CN matching one of the `--requestheader-allowed-names` values you specified above, and signed by the `--requestheader-client-ca-file` you specified.
+Part of this equation involves configuring **kuill** to use a certificate having a CN matching one of the `--requestheader-allowed-names` values you specified above, and signed by the `--requestheader-client-ca-file` you specified.

-Additionally, `kapow` must be configured to integrate with one or more identity providers, of which SAML2 and OpenID+Connect are currently supported.
+Additionally, `kuill` must be configured to integrate with one or more identity providers, of which SAML2 and OpenID+Connect are currently supported.

 ---